A Realistic Pulsar -- Supermassive Black Hole Timing Model: Parameter estimation

 We first study the measurement precision of $\Omega$, or the proper motion parameters $\mu_\alpha$ and $\mu_\delta$, when only timing data are considered.
 As mentioned before, the VLBA observations have measured the proper motion of Sgr~A* to a relatively high precision~\citep{Reid:2020}, therefore $\mu_\alpha$ and $\mu_\delta$ can be treated as fixed parameters in timing data analysis.
 Nevertheless, one can also fix $\Omega$ to obtain a timing-only measurement of the proper motion; in this case, the direction of the proper motion is referenced to the pulsar's orbit.
 In principle, only when the timing-only measurement precision is much worse than the VLBA measurement precision, the previously adopted treatment is valid.
-In Figure~\ref{fig:full_PE-pm_Pb}~(a), we show the expected measurement precision of the proper motion parameters and the longitude of the ascending node from timing observation.
-Due to the degeneracy caused by the rotation symmetry, when estimating the proper motion parameters, we fix the longitude of the ascending node, and vice versa.
+In Figure~\ref{fig:full_PE-pm_Pb}~(a), we show the expected measurement precision of the proper motion parameters and the longitude of the ascending node from timing observation. \ZX{}{Similar to the proper motion, we show the timing-only measurement precision of the distance $d$.} Due to the degeneracy caused by the rotation symmetry, when estimating the proper motion parameters, we fix the longitude of the ascending node, and vice versa.
 One can see that the expected measurement precisions of the proper motion parameters $\mu_\alpha$ and $\mu_\delta$ are worse than $10\,{\rm mas/yr}$ from timing-only observation, which is far worse than the VLBA observation.
-Therefore, it is better to fix the value of the proper motion parameters to the VLBA measurement, which accounts for the proper-motion effect with enough accuracy.
+Therefore, it is better to fix the value of the proper motion parameters to the VLBA measurement, which accounts for the proper-motion effect with enough accuracy. \ZX{}{Similar argument applies to the distance $d$, which can be fixed to the measured value as the timing-only observation has a much weaker constraint.}

 Fixing the proper motion parameters then enables a measurement of the longitude of ascending node $\Omega$ of the pulsar's orbit, as the proper motion breaks the rotation symmetry~\citep{Kopeikin:1996}.
 However, from the figure we can see that, for pulsars with small orbits, one can still hardly determine the value of $\Omega$.\footnote{Note that the unit of $\sigma_\Omega$ in the figure is radian.} For pulsars with larger orbits, the measurement precision in $\Omega$ becomes better.
 As discussed in Section~\ref{subsec:timing model}, the effects of the proper motion are effectively reflected in the R\"{o}mer delay, which is proportional to the orbital length scale, while the precession rate caused by proper motion effects is fixed.